justinmanley/www.justinmanley.io/src/content/blog/leaflet-toolbar.md

     }
 });
 ```
-This was direct and concise.
-What's more, this new pattern made it easy for application developers to customize the behavior of an action at toolbar instantiation by extending the action to create an anonymous class:
+This is direct and concise.
+What's more, this new pattern makes it easy for application developers to customize the behavior of an action *at toolbar instantiation* by extending the action to create an anonymous class:

 ```javascript
 var polylineOptions = { color: '#db1d0f', weight: 3 };